-- Described as any oral hormonal preparation containing an oestrogen in conjunction with a progestogen. - In current practice, COCs contain 20 35 micrograms (mcg) of ethinylestradiol (EE) in combination with a progestogen. - Progestogens include the older, '2nd generation' progestogens norethisterone, levonorgestrel and norgestimate, and the '3rd / 4th generation progestogens desogestrel, gestodene, and drospirenone. - The primary mode of action of this method is to prevent ovulation.
-These pills are packed in 21 day packs but are also available as every-day packs with placebo tablets to aid concordance with the method. - There are 2 products containing oestradiol (Zoely® with oestradiol hemihydrate combined with nomegestrol in a 28 day pack, and Qlaira® with oestradiol valerate combined with dienogest in a 28 day pack), but neither are approved by SMC for contraceptive use within Scotland.
+- Described as any oral hormonal preparation containing an oestrogen in conjunction with a progestogen. - In current practice, COCs contain 20 35 micrograms (mcg) of ethinylestradiol (EE) in combination with a progestogen. - Progestogens include Norethisterone, Levonorgestrel, Desogestrel, Gestodene, Norgestimate and Drospirenone. - The primary mode of action of this method is to prevent ovulation.
+These pills are packed in 21 day packs but are also available as every-day packs with placebo tablets to aid concordance with the method. - Extended and tailored regimens can be offered (with the client made aware of off license use). - There are 2 products containing oestradiol (Zoely® with oestradiol hemihydrate combined with nomegestrol in a 28 day pack, and Qlaira® with oestradiol valerate combined with dienogest in a 28 day pack), but neither are approved by SMC for contraceptive use within Scotland.